5 things you should know:

 Signs that someone you care about is drinking too much can be hard to spot if you don't know what to look for.

-Feel that 1 or 2 glasses of alcohol isn't enough.
-If someone is drinking too much, and changing how they behave when they drink, then this isn't ok.
+If someone is unable to control how much alcohol they have.
+If they're drinking too much and change how they behave when they drink, then this isn't ok.

 5 things you should know: